Contact InformationGeneral Information

 On the day of the pretest, you must present acceptable identification.
 An acceptable identification must include your name, photograph and signature.
 Acceptable identification includes: a current valid photo driver’s license, a photo employment ID, a current valid passport, military identification, a photo student ID accompanied by an additional photo or signature ID (photo credit cards or check cashing cards).

-After the pre-test, you will be given an application and a physical form that must be completed by your physician or health care provider.
+The CNA pretest is an assessment test used to determine your grade level in reading.
+You will be allowed 50 minutes to complete 50 reading questions.
+If a passing score is achieved, you will be given an application and a physical form that must be completed by your physician or health care provider.
 Additionally, a Bureau of Criminal Identification (BCI) from the RI Attorney General's Office is required.
 Once these have been received, students will be invited to register for a class of their choice as classes are formed.
 You will be notified of registration dates two weeks prior to the start of class.
 CPR certification must be attained prior to the clinical portion of the program, which takes place during the last two weeks of training.
 Certification must be Healthcare Provider level by the American Heart Association.

 Tuition for the program is payable upon acceptance.
 The textbook is included, but please note that the state licensing fee is not.
 Financial aid assistance is not available for this noncredit course.